simulation-comparison/scdb-ri/comparisons/20251015-energy-conservation/readme.md

 - Infinite homogeneous medium (no boundaries).

-- Particle starts at origin with kinetic energy $E_0$.
+- Each particle starts at origin with kinetic energy $E_0$, in a random direction.

 - Diagram: